parente/blog-old/pages/4-ways-to-extend-jupyter-notebook/index.md

 3. [Notebook Extensions](#nb-extensions)
 4. [Notebook Server Extensions](#nb-server-exts)

-One word of question before you proceed: the [Jupyter extension architecture is still evolving](https://github.com/jupyter/notebook/issues/116).
+One word of caution before you proceed: the [Jupyter extension architecture is still evolving](https://github.com/jupyter/notebook/issues/116).
 Not all of the APIs and techniques I mention in this post are well-documented or considered stable yet.

 <a name="kernels"></a>
 ## 1. Kernels